AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-06.md

 ```

 This is pretty similar to the Listing page.
-It uses the ws-var attributes for editable files.
-They are used by Reactive Variables and allows two-way data binding.
+It uses the `ws-var` attributes for editable content.
+They are used by *Reactive Variables* and allows two-way data binding.

-The code for the Page.Form.fs file is:
+The code for the ***Page.Form.fs*** file is:

 ```fsharp
 namespace WebSharperTutorial.FrontEnd.Pages